Singing encourages speaking in Finnish

 Student Anastasiia Lapteva.

-When she studied at the Learn Finnish by Singing course in 2023, there were ten participants in the course.
+When she participated in the Learn Finnish by Singing course in 2023, there were ten participants on the course.

 “The spoken language of pop music has helped me understand colloquial expressions.
 I wasn’t shy about singing in the course, because the goal in a choir is not to stand out, but to learn together.”